astronomer/astronomer-cosmos/CONTRIBUTING.rst

           - ./astronomer-cosmos/cosmos:/usr/local/airflow/cosmos:rw

 #. ``astro dev start`` (ensure you are running this from ``~/cosmos-sandbox``)
+#.
+Once the sandbox successfully starts, navigate to localhost:8080 in your browser (username: ``admin``, password: ``admin``) and unpause all of the DAGs

+After following the above steps, any changes made in the `~/cosmos-sandbox/astronomer-cosmos` project will be tracked by ``git`` and can be pushed as commits to your PR.

 Pre-Commit
 __________

 We use pre-commit to run a number of checks on the code before committing.
-To install pre-commit, run:
+To install pre-commit, run the following from your cloned ``astronomer-cosmos`` directory:

 .. code-block:: bash